 A group of researchers at the University of Washington Tacoma asked more than a thousand people in Pierce County what they viewed as their most important environmental challenges.
 Nursing professor Robin Evans-Agnew will present some of the findings from the Voices Unbound project on Monday, March 22nd.

-Most of the people who wandered by the small, Voices Unbound booth at the Washington State Fair were not policymakers or scientists.
-They had probably never been to a meeting of the governor’s Orca Task Force nor had they publicly debated the best policies for salmon recovery.
-They were people of all walks of life in pursuit of some cotton candy or scones, enjoying a day at the fair.
+Most of the people who wandered by the Voices Unbound booth at the Washington State Fair were not policymakers or scientists.
+They had never been to a meeting of the governor’s Orca Task Force nor had they publicly debated the best policies for salmon recovery.
 They were not expecting to be asked about their opinions on the environment.

 Nevertheless, a group of researchers in the booth were hungry to know what those opinions were.
 They were asking anyone within earshot to fill out a brief, anonymous postcard answering two simple but far-reaching questions: “What environmental challenges are most important to you?
 And what do you do every day to survive those challenges?”

 In many cases, the visitors were in too much of a hurry to stop, but the Voices Unbound crew — including UWT School of Nursing professor Robin Evans-Agnew, urban ecologist Christopher Schell and social scientist Tom Koontz along with several UWT students — started up friendly conversations and walked alongside, getting as much information as they could.

 Occasionally, people talked about protecting orcas and salmon.
 Some expressed worries over climate change, mirroring one of the dominant environmental topics of the day.
 At other times, respondents questioned the need for a survey at all.
 Some expressed their anger, saying they didn’t want to be part of a “liberal agenda” that they associated with talk about the environment.
 “Nothing is wrong with the environment,” they said.
 “The liberals are the problem.”